Download the App

 “Waste of space,” someone muttered as he passed.

 He said nothing, jaw tightening.
+He had heard worse.

 Then came the sound he dreaded most.